 When a potential client comes to a blog post you’ve written it’s because they are trying to learn something.
-This is difficult to do without the key insight into the industry.
+This is difficult to do without the key insight into your industry.
 Has your writer written for this industry before?
 Have they shown they have knowledge in what you do?
 Have they worked in the industry before?
 These are some of the questions you can ask your potential writer in the first couple of communications you have with them.

 You can also take this time to ask a few questions to determine if they are the right person to speak to your target audience.
 Do they understand your ideal clients, interests, age & background?
 Aside from understanding demographics, try to determine if the writer can grasp the common pain points of consumers that lead them to desiring your product or service.
 Are they able to write in a manner that is understood by your clients, meaning limited use of technical or other jargon, acronyms, idioms & abbreviations?

-Social media and Recommendations
+Social Media & Recommendations

 With the ever increasing importance placed on social media, social channels can be an easy and effective method of pruning your list of candidates.
 Find out if they are active on Twitter or LinkedIn, and while you’re there, check out endorsements and recommendations for their work.